somebeaver/Lowrider.js/README.md

     the DOM, even when loading from cache.
   - The `spawn` event should not create any new inner HTML, or even attempt to interact with inner HTML.
-  - The `onSpawn` method can be used to register event handlers directly on the custom Element, to determine context, to load internal data, to register IPC listeners, MutationObservers, and more.
+  - The `onSpawn` hook can be used to register event handlers directly on the custom Element, to determine context, to load internal data, to register IPC listeners, MutationObservers, and more.
 - Real life example: